 Terminated Employees’ Final Paychecks

-When an employee quits, resigns, is terminated, or discharged, Tennessee law mandates that the employee be paid their last paycheck no later than the next regular payday or 21 days after their final workday, whichever occurs last.
+When an employee exits the company, Tennessee law mandates that the employee be paid their last paycheck no later than the next regular payday or 21 days after their final workday, whichever occurs last.

 If you need to pay an employee right away and aren’t currently using a service, use one of our recommended ways to print a free payroll check.